-How to combat Parental Alienation in a NJ Custody Dispute
+How to Combat Parental Alienation in an NJ Custody Dispute

-The challenge for a family following separation is to transition from an intact family structure to a separated family structure that is now united by the children and by the continuing parental roles and shared bonds of affection with the child.
+A family’s challenge following separation is to transition from an intact family structure to a separated family structure that is now united by the children and by the continuing parental roles and shared bonds of affection with the child.

 What Is Parental Alienation?